• Skip to main content

 Serving suggestion

-As with any brownie, my favourite way to serve these Pumpkin Spice Blondies is straight out of the oven with a big dollop of ice cream.
+As with any brownie, my favourite way to serve these Pumpkin Spice Blondies is straight out of the oven with a big dollop of vegan ice cream.
 You can't beat the cold ice cream melting over the crisp outside of the blondie, then melting into the soft gooey centre.
 It really is heaven!

 If you haven't already jumped on the pumpkin purée bandwagon then hopefully this has convinced you - whether you live in the UK, America or somewhere in between!